 The Right Way To Give Constructive Criticism If You Must

-I notice that at the games and practices her coaches are constantly giving her tips, and she accepts them with ease…but not me.
+I notice that at the games and practices her coaches are constantly giving her tips, and she accepts them with ease…but not from me.
 That’s when it hits me.
 Her coaches are her “financial guys,” her Bob Harpers.
 She’s doing just what her mom does, what we all do (I suppose).

 Loving Support And Positive Feedback May Be A Better Choice

-Since we are paying for someone to do that, I need to accept that it’s my job to be her cheerleader, and not her nitpicker.
+She already has a coach.
+I need to accept that it’s my job to be her cheerleader, and not her nitpicker.
 I’m going to work on this, right after I eat my sixth meal of the day, pastrami on whole wheat.

 Life coaching kids is sometimes tricky business!
 You have to weigh the effects of giving receiving constructive feedback and offering positive loving support.
 You need to be able to decide appropriately when to do which.
 Do you want to share any stories about life coaching kids?